dbespiatykh/TBvar/config/README.md

 # General settings

-Following the explanations in the `config.yml`, you should modify the it according to your needs.
+Following the explanations in the `config.yml`, you should modify it according to your needs.

 # Samples sheet